Few-shot Class-incremental Learning for Classification and Object Detection: A Survey: Datasets and Evaluation

 \subsubsection{Evaluation Metrics for Classification}

-In FSCIL, the model must learn new classes while retaining knowledge of previous ones.
-After each incremental session, it undergoes testing on a joint dataset encompassing all classes encountered thus far, with classification accuracy as the standard evaluation metric.
-The model is required to balance maintaining old class recognition with learning new ones.
-Moreover, post-completion of all incremental sessions, the model's overall performance is assessed using various metrics.
-Common metrics include Performance Dropping (PD) rate and Average Accuracy (AA).
-PD rate measures the accuracy difference between the final incremental and base sessions, where lower values denote better FSCIL performance.
-AA calculates the mean accuracy across the base and all incremental sessions, with higher values indicating superior FSCIL performance.
+In FSCIL, the model needs to learn new classes while retaining previous knowledge.
+After each session, it is tested on all encountered classes, using accuracy as the primary metric.
+Additionally, after completing all incremental sessions, the overall performance is evaluated using Average Accuracy (AA) and Performance Dropping (PD) rate.
+The AA calculates the mean accuracy across the base and all incremental sessions, with higher values indicating superior performance.
+PD measures the accuracy drop between the base and final incremental sessions, where lower values represent better FSCIL performance.
+Definitions are shown in Tab.~\ref{tab33}.